-- 74. Contrary to Article 353A of the Criminal Code on Facilitating Illegal Migration examined by the Venice Commission and ODIHR in a previous joint opinion, 36 the rationale of Article 253 does not refer to national security or public safety considerations.
+- 70. Contrary to Article 353A of the Criminal Code on Facilitating Illegal Migration examined by the Venice Commission and ODIHR in a previous joint opinion,31 the rationale of Article 253 does not refer to national security or public safety considerations.
 Neither would it make sense to refer to "prevention of disorder or crime", since the tax is imposed with respect to otherwise lawful activities.
-The Venice Commission and ODIHR are concerned that the reasons put forth by the Hungarian authorities to justify the imposition of the special immigration tax does not fall under one of the legitimate aims in the second paragraph of Articles 10 and 11 ECHR as well as Articles 19(3) and 22(2) ICCPR. - 75.
-Certain characteristics of the special tax on immigration indicate that this tax is imposed not just to finance a government legitimate activity but to limit the potential of NGOs to seek and secure funds for carrying out legitimate activities in the field of immigration. - 76.
-Consequently, despite the broad wording of the limitation grounds under the second paragraph of Articles 10 and 11 and the wide margin of appreciation that is granted to authorities when taxation issues are at stake, the Venice Commission and ODIHR have serious concerns about the legitimacy of the aims pursued by imposing special immigration tax for the sole purpose of discouraging activities protected under Articles 10 and 11 ECHR and to limit the possibility of NGOs to seek and secure sources for their legitimate activities on issues of public debate such as migration.
+The Venice Commission and ODIHR are concerned that the reasons put forth by the Hungarian authorities to justify the imposition of the special immigration tax does not fall under one of the legitimate aims in the second paragraph of Articles 10 and 11 ECHR as well as Articles 19(3) and 22(2) ICCPR. - 71.
+Certain characteristics of the special tax on immigration indicate that this tax is imposed not just to finance a government legitimate activity but to limit the potential of NGOs to seek and secure funds for carrying out legitimate activities in the field of immigration. - 72.
+Consequently, despite the broad wording of the limitation grounds under the second paragraph of Articles 10 and 11 ECHR and Articles 19(3) and 22(2) ICCPR, the Venice Commission and ODIHR have serious concerns about the legitimacy of the aims pursued by imposing special immigration tax.